Caught-GmbH/meteor-partitioner/README.md

 This fork of Partitioner uses its own internal version of a simplified [collection-hooks](https://github.com/matb33/meteor-collection-hooks) package to transparently intercept collection operations on the client and server side so that writing code for each group of users is almost the same as writing for the whole app.
 Only minor modifications from a standalone app designed for a single group of users is necessary.

-**If you also use the `collection-hooks` packages then this version of Partitioner may clash with it**

 Partitioner operates at the collection level.
 On the server and client, call `Partition.partitionCollection` immediately after declaring a collection:

 ```